 Merged mining requires the presence of the parent blockchain and secondary chains.
 They have to share a Proof of Work consensus algorithm, enabling miners to produce blocks in both chains.

-Mining occurs in the parent chain, which is oblivious to the secondary chains and their mining.
-Despite this, the secondary chain is dependent on the main one for additional security since it has a higher hash power.
+Mining occurs in the parent chain, oblivious to the secondary chains and their mining.
+Despite this, the secondary chain depends on the main one for additional security since it has a higher hash power.
 It also needs extra input to validate the mining in the parent chain.
-All blocks submitted to either of the blockchains are different.
+As a result, all blocks submitted to either of the blockchains are different.

 The Merged Mining Process